-Why is The BRAIN Initiative needed?
+Why is The BRAIN Initiative® needed?

 With nearly 100 billion neurons and 100 trillion connections, the human brain remains one of the greatest mysteries in science and one of the greatest challenges in medicine.
 Neurological and psychiatric disorders, such as Alzheimer’s disease, Parkinson’s disease, autism, epilepsy, schizophrenia, depression, and traumatic brain injury, exact a tremendous toll on individuals, families, and society.
 Despite the many advances in neuroscience in recent years, the underlying causes of most of neurological and psychiatric conditions remain largely unknown, due to the vast complexity of the human brain.
 If we are ever to develop effective ways of helping people suffering from these devastating conditions, researchers will first need a more complete arsenal of tools and information for understanding how the brain functions both in health and disease.

-Why is now the right time for the BRAIN Initiative?
+Why is now the right time for The BRAIN Initiative?

 In the last decade alone, scientists have made a number of landmark discoveries that now create the opportunity to unlock the mysteries of the brain.
 We have witnessed the sequencing of the human genome, the development of new tools for mapping neuronal connections, the increasing resolution of imaging technologies, and the explosion of nanoscience.
 These discoveries have yielded unprecedented opportunities for integration across scientific fields.
 For instance, by combining advanced genetic and optical techniques, scientists can now use pulses of light in animal models to determine how specific cell activities within the brain affect behavior.
 What’s more, through the integration of neuroscience and physics, researchers can now use high-resolution imaging technologies to observe how the brain is structurally and functionally connected in living humans.

-How Will The BRAIN Initiative work at NIH?
+How will The BRAIN Initiative work at NIH?

 Given the ambitious scope of this pioneering endeavor, it was vital that planning be informed by a wide range of expertise and experience.
-Therefore, NIH established a high level working group of the Advisory Committee to the NIH Director (ACD) to help shape this new initiative.
+Therefore, the National Institutes of Health (NIH) established a high level working group of the Advisory Committee to the NIH Director (ACD) to help shape this new initiative.
 This working group, co-chaired by Dr. Cornelia “Cori” Bargmann (The Rockefeller University) and Dr. William Newsome (Stanford University) sought broad input from the scientific community, patient advocates, and the general public.
 Their report, BRAIN 2025: A Scientific Vision, released in June 2014 and enthusiastically endorsed by the ACD, articulated the scientific goals of the BRAIN Initiative and developed a multi-year scientific plan for achieving these goals, including timetables, milestones, and cost estimates.

 Of course, a goal this audacious will require ideas from the best scientists and engineers across many diverse disciplines and sectors.
-Therefore, NIH is working in close collaboration with other government agencies, including the Defense Advanced Research Projects Agency (DARPA), National Science Foundation (NSF), the U.S. Food and Drug Administration (FDA) and Intelligence Advanced Research Projects Activity (IARPA).
+Therefore, NIH is working in close collaboration with other government agencies, including the Defense Advanced Research Projects Agency (DARPA), National Science Foundation (NSF), the U.S. Food and Drug Administration (FDA), and Intelligence Advanced Research Projects Activity (IARPA).
 Private partners are also committed to ensuring success through investment in the BRAIN Initiative.

 Five years ago a project such as this would have been considered impossible.
 Five years from now will be too late.
 While the goals are profoundly ambitious, the time is right to inspire a new generation of neuroscientists to undertake the most groundbreaking approach ever contemplated to understanding how the brain works, and how disease occurs.